johnpatrickmorgan/FlowStacks/Docs/Nesting FlowStacks.md

 Sometimes, it can be useful to break your app's screen flows into several distinct flows of related screens.
 FlowStacks supports nesting coordinators, though there are some limitations to keep in mind.

-'Coordinator' here is used to describe a view that contains a `FlowStack` to manage a flow of screens).
+'Coordinator' here is used to describe a view that contains a `FlowStack` to manage a flow of screens.
 Coordinators are just SwiftUI views, so they can be shown in all the normal ways views can.
 They can even be pushed onto a parent coordinator's `FlowStack`, allowing you to break out parts of your navigation flow into distinct child coordinators.

 The approach to nesting coordinators will depend on how you are instantiating your `FlowStack`s.
 A `FlowStack` can be instantiated with either: